Absolute Med. Supplies, Inc. v Unitrin Advantage Ins. Co. (2023 NY Slip Op 51237(U))

 SUPREME COURT, APPELLATE TERM, SECOND DEPARTMENT, 2d, 11th and 13th JUDICIAL DISTRICTS

-JFL Medical Care, P.C., as Assignee of McDonald, Daniel, Appellant,
+Shafai Acupuncture, P.C., as Assignee of Ali, Sean, Appellant,

 against

-Appeal from an order of the Civil Court of the City of New York, Kings County (Consuelo Mallafre Melendez, J.), dated October 15, 2020.
-The order granted the branch of defendant’s motion seeking summary judgment dismissing the complaint on the ground of fraudulent procurement of the insurance policy and denied plaintiff’s cross motion for summary judgment.
+Appeal from an order of the Civil Court of the City of New York, Kings County (Ellen E. Edwards, J.), entered April 5, 2022.
+The order granted defendant’s motion for summary judgment dismissing the complaint and denied plaintiff’s cross-motion for summary judgment.

 ENTER: